percyqaz/JourneyMod/README.md

 - Terraria.exe is not obfuscated
 - Run Terraria's main game thread from inside the program
 - Run another thread alongside it
-- Poke at the publicly exposed Terraria variables to achieve desired results from other thread
+- Poke at the publicly exposed Terraria variables to achieve desired results from the extra thread

 # Features
 - Auto-deletion of any items you pick up that are already researched (can be turned off)